 David stepped down from Porter's in 2018 to take up a new challenge and in 2019 was appointed as Theatre Director for Theatr Brycheiniog, an Arts Centre in Brecon in the heart of mid-Wales with 474 seat main stage, 120 capacity studio space and gallery.
 It has an all year round varied programme of theatre, dance, music and visual art and is a destination for visitors within the Brecon Beacon's National Park.

 The Clore Fellowship gives you time to think.
-It connects you with others and helps you filter the world around for whats important.
-The impact is ongoing as the learning and network of excellent support continues to helps me focus on what we should be doing and how we should be doing it.
-I can be clear, open and proactive in my approach.
+It connects you with others and helps you filter more clearly for whats important.
+The impact is ongoing as the learning and network of excellent support continues, focussing on values, purpose and leadership.
+It reminds me to challenge what we are doing and how we are doing it.

 Change is constant.
-I am able to see change as an asset and not a problem and this equips me with the ability to embrace it.
-Having this approach prepares how we think about the challenges in our organisations, working with our teams and in creating relationships across the sector and our society.
+I am able to see change as an asset and this equips me with the ability to embrace it.
+Having this approach prepares me for the challenges in our organisations, working with our teams and in creating relationships across the sector and our society.